wisnurizkiade/wisnurizkiade/README.md

 - 👋 Hi, I’m @wisnurizkiade
-- 👀 I’m interested in Network Engineering
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning System Administrator
+- 🌱 I’m currently learning Solana Blockchain
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...